HiIAmTzeKean/SC4001-NLarge/README.md

 To run the models and experiments, you can use the python notebooks in the `example/` directory.
 The notebooks contain detailed explanations and code snippets for data augmentation and model training.

+## Website

+You can access the PiPy page of the project from the link here: [pypi page](https://pypi.org/project/NLarge/)

+Our github repository can be found here: [github page](https://github.com/HiIAmTzeKean/SC4001)

 ## Contributing

 Contributions to this project are welcome.
 If you have any suggestions or improvements, please create a pull request or open an issue.